davidstavin/osticket-prereqs/README.md

 <img width="2351" height="1371" alt="file renamed-anno" src="https://github.com/user-attachments/assets/23d20620-adbf-4d7f-ba62-635397912a2c" />

-## Step 7: Configure osTicket WebUI and HeidiSQL
+## Step 7: Setup osTicket WebUI and HeidiSQL

 With the dependencies now fully installed, and the osTicket files uploaded to the server, the next step is to configure the web interface and assign the database that osTicket will use.
 This will require configuring permissions, extensions and deploying the MySQL database.